Saifu0/realtime-leaderboard/README.md

 4. The storage and querying is done through ElastiCache for Redis instead of through relational databases.
 5. Assuming there are N pools and every pools have some entry lets say 500,000. where, (1<=N<=100,000)
 6. Score can be same of different entries but entry ID must be unqiue.
+7. After creating new entry, it is being inserted into sorted set.
+But pools are not inserted into sorted set.
+8. Every pool is independent to each other i.e "Score Updator" update score of an entry in a pool independently.
+9. Assuming, one entry takes 1 kilobyte of memory.
+10. Modern PC can take upto 10^8 operations per second.

 ### Flowchart
 ![alt text](https://github.com/Saifu0/realtime-leaderboard/blob/main/flowchart.png?raw=true)